IceCraft-Studio/Insert-Molang-File-VSC-Ext/README.md

 \
 *Not affiliated with Mojang or Microsoft*

-**Minecraft is an IP owned by Microsoft and Molang is a part of this IP, all legal rights to those subjects belong to them.**
+**Minecraft is an IP owned by Microsoft.
+Molang is a part of this IP and all legal rights to those subjects belong to Microsoft.**